 There will be opportunities in workshops to discuss the assignment, clarify requirements with the module tutor and discuss possible approaches to the work with your colleagues in the group.

-Two modules are assessed by examination, in these modules there will be discussion of approaches to examinations and a revision session at the end of the module, the case study is made available two weeks prior to the examination on ‘Blackboard’.
+Two modules are assessed by examination, in these modules there will be discussion of approaches to examinations and a revision session at the end of the module, the case study is made available two weeks prior to the examination on ‘Canvas’.